Legendary9029/Expense-Tracker/README.md

 ## Usage Guide 📚

+### User Authentication
+- Sign up with a **username, password, and email**.
+- Log in to view and manage your expenses.

 ### Adding an Expense
 1. Open the sidebar by clicking the **>** button in the top-left corner.
 2. Fill in the date, category, description, and amount.